humdrum-tools/vhv-documentation/interface/toolbar/index.md

 <td>

-	If a scan of the source edition is available, one or more of these PDF-file icons appear on the left side of the main toolbar.
-The URL for the icon will either come automatically from the repertory source, or may be stored within the data on a reference-record line having the form <code class="mine">!!!URL-pdf: <i>URL</i> <i>[description]</i></code>.
+	If a scan of the source edition is available, one or more of these icons will appear to the left of the main toolbar.

+	The link for the icon may be stored within the data on a reference-record line having the form <code
+	class="mine">!!!URL-pdf: <i>URL</i> <i>[description]</i></code>.

-	If a description is given after the URL, it will be used as the tooltip for button.
-Additional PDFs can be displayed, such as adding "2" for a second PDF: <code class="mine">!!!URL2-pdf:</code>.
-The keyboard shortcut
+	Additional PDF icons can be displayed, such as adding "2" for a second PDF: <code class="mine">!!!URL2-pdf:</code>.

-	to open any second source URL is <span class="keypress">2+alt-p</span>.
+	The keyboard shortcut to open any second source URL is <span class="keypress">2+alt-p</span>.

 </td>
 </tr>

 <tr><td>
 <div class="toolbar">